Krakow guidebook

 Go Shopping in Krakow, have fun.

 Krakow’s central Old Town historic district, mostly turned into a pedestrian precinct, is stuffed with shops of all sorts.
 Diverse retail stores line every street in the area teeming with shoppers.
-At its main commercial strips – Florianska Street, Szewska Street, Grodzka Street, or Slawkowska Street – various retailers are crammed into every available space: front and the backyard, ground floor, upstairs, cellar, even attic here and there.
-Their wares vary from designer garb to jewelry to antiques to books and CDs to sportswear to everyday necessities, yet luxury goods prevail.
+At its main commercial strips – Florianska Street, Szewska Street, Grodzka Street, or Slawkowska Street – various retailers are crammed into almost every available space: front and the backyard, ground floor, upstairs, cellar, even attic here and there.
+Their wares vary from designer garb to jewelry to antiques to books to sportswear to everyday necessities.

-At the same time Krakow's natives have acquired a taste for brand-new shopping malls and sizeable shopping centers accompanying the giant hypermarkets foreign retailing giants such as France’s Carrefour and Britain’s Tesco studded the city with.
+At the same time the natives have acquired a taste for brand-new shopping malls in Krakow and sizeable shopping centers accompanying the giant hypermarkets foreign retailing giants such as France’s Carrefour and Britain’s Tesco studded the city with.
 Nonetheless, in every part of Krakow, traditional marketplaces swarm as ever with bargain hunters and shoppers looking for produce fresh from the farm.

-Note: Shops in Poland are closed on major national holidays, namely New Year, Easter, May 1, May 3, Whit Sunday, Corpus Christi, August 15, November 1, November 11, and Christmas.
-Pharmacies and gas stations stay open on those days.
+Note: Shops in Poland are closed on major national holidays, namely New Year, January 6th, Easter, May 1st, May 3rd, Whit Sunday, Corpus Christi, August 15th, November 1st, November 11th, and Christmas (December 25th and December 26th).

 On the other hand most Krakow stores lure customers throughout the year with special promotions and limited rebates for selected goods.
 Also, there are pretty many factory outlet stores and discount shops in the city.